Vaccination, Testing & Masking Requirements

 What if my test results are Positive?

-Vaccinated individuals do not need to wear masks outdoors, or in their assigned rooms in our residence halls.
+Vaccinated individuals are encouraged, though not required, to wear masks outdoors, or in their assigned rooms in our residence halls.